10 tips for conducting market research with children & young people

 It’s pretty common to offer an incentive to thank your participants for taking part in your market research - and it shouldn’t be any different with children and young people, either.
 Just make sure your incentive is safe and suitable for their age: gift cards for an age-appropriate shop are always a good bet, as are iTunes vouchers.

-In order to effectively engage with children and young people and get the most out of your research, you need to step into their shoes, think like a child and try and look at things from their perspective.
+Finally, in order to effectively engage with children and young people and get the most out of your research, you need to step into their shoes, think like a child, and try to look at things from their perspective.

 You can’t approach research with children the same way you would with adults so try and think back to when you were a child: what tasks would you have found interesting?
 What would encourage you to open up and share your thoughts?